olikelly00/kufika-mbinguni/README.md

 With this project, I aim to explore not just *a* solution, but the *best* solution to each problem.
 I will analyse the trade-offs between different approaches and learn from the process.

 In short, this project is about broadening my coding knowledge, sharpening my critical thinking skills, and ultimately becoming a more proficient programmer.
+Let's find a route to heaven.